 Disable unnecessary discovery in Mikrotik Template (CapsMAN, LTE)

-cd ~zabbix/zabbix-docker docker compose -f psdr.yaml --profile all up -d
+docker compose -f psdr.yaml --profile all up -d

-docker compose --profile all down
+docker compose -f psdr.yaml --profile all down

 docker logs -f _container_id_or_name_